GavenDcosta/100dayscodingchallenge-/README.md

 Day10: Working on a simple music website

-Day 11: I couldn't do much work today due to dept day sports ..I did some improvements in my website https://teddygaven.github.io/Musicia/musicia.html
+Day 11: I couldn't do much work today due to dept day sports ..I did some improvements in my website (not yet responsive for all devices) https://teddygaven.github.io/Musicia/musicia.html

 Day 12: I made a Datalist search bar